-152. Belarus has made significant progress in the regulation of the legal, political, economic and cultural aspects of equality between men and women.
+149. Belarus has made significant progress in regulating the legal, political, economic and cultural aspects of equality between men and women.
 One of the priorities of government policy embodied in the Constitution and other laws and regulations is to ensure that men and women have equal opportunities to exercise their equal rights and freedoms.

-153. In 2000, the National Council on Gender Policy was set up to coordinate action to implement the Convention on the Elimination of All Forms of Discrimination against Women.
+150. In 2000, the National Council on Gender Policy was set up to coordinate action to implement the Convention on the Elimination of All Forms of Discrimination against Women.
 It comprises representatives of government bodies and civil society.
-A new set of members were appointed in 2010.
+A revised version of the guidelines on the National Council on Gender Policy, under the Council of Ministers, was approved in 2012 and new members were appointed in 2013.

-154. In order to create the conditions necessary to ensure equal opportunities for both sexes, a national plan of action for gender equality for 2011-2015 has been adopted; it is the fourth successive programme document on this subject.
+151. In order to create the conditions necessary to ensure equal opportunities for both sexes, a national plan of action for gender equality for 2011-2015 has been adopted; it is the fourth successive programme document on this subject.

-155. More than 30 women's voluntary associations are in operation and are an active element of civil society.
+152. More than 30 women's voluntary associations are in operation, forming an active element in civil society.
 Their range of activities includes legal education, support for women's career development and for the instilling of healthy lifestyle habits, assistance to victims of violence, the prevention of violence and trafficking in women, and assistance to orphans.

-156. Women's participation in the legislature, the executive branch and the judiciary is steadily increasing.
-Since the mid-1990s the number of women deputies has risen more than sevenfold, from 4.5 to 32.8 per cent.
-According to Inter-Parliamentary Union (IPU)

-data, Belarus is in nineteenth place among the 188 member States of IPU as far as the representation of women in Parliament is concerned.
-Women hold 19.6 per cent of senior managerial positions in government bodies.
-Among judges 46.4 per cent are women.
-The number of women students in higher education is 18 per cent higher than that of men.
+153. Women's participation in the legislature, the executive branch and the judiciary is steadily increasing.
+Since the mid-1990s, the number of women deputies has risen more than sevenfold, from 4.5 to 32.8 per cent.
+According to data from the Inter-Parliamentary Union (IPU), Belarus is one of the leading countries as far as the representation of women in Parliament is concerned.
+Women hold 20.2 per cent of leader or deputy leader positions in national government bodies.
+They also make up 57.1 per cent of judges.
+The number of women students in higher education is 57.3 per cent.
+Women constitute 27 per cent of all deputies in the fifth House of Representatives and make up 35 per cent in the Council of the Republic.
+A total of 46.3 per cent of the local council deputies elected in 2014 are women.

-157. The State pays particular attention to protection of the rights of mothers.
-The law guarantees the right to paid maternity leave and childcare leave for children under the age of 3.
-The woman's job is kept for her during her social leave.
+154. The State pays particular attention to protection of the rights of mothers.
+The law guarantees the right to paid maternity leave and childcare leave for women with children under the age of 3.
+The woman's job is kept for her during that time.
 A parent bringing up three or more children under the age of 16 or a disabled child under the age of 18 is entitled to one additional day of leave per week, paid at the rate of the average daily wage.